Yelhendi/GymManagementSystem/README.md

 * To contain a search bar where you can search the website
 * To contain a log in system where users can make an account
 * To contain a location system to give you gyms that are near you in the area.
+* Change the layout of the website to make it more visually appealing

 ## Status
 Project is: _in progress_ as I want to try and add on extra features to imporve the project.